UTrosh/pterodactyl-installer/README.md

 - Automatic installation of the Pterodactyl Wings (Docker, systemd).
 - Panel: (optional) automatic configuration of Let's Encrypt.
 - Panel: (optional) automatic configuration of firewall.
+- Fork UTrosh : Updated to ubuntu 21.04

 ## Help and support